-Most students will take 3 subjects for A Level.
+Most students will take 3 subjects in Sixth Form.
 Some will take 4.
+Supervised Study

+Tutorial Period

+Games (Optional)

-Supervised Study Tutorial Period Games (Optional) Enrichment Programme (Optional)
+Enrichment Programme (Optional)

-1. In Lower Sixth, subjects which are modular consist of an AS (Advanced Subsidiary) Level with external exams at the end of Lower Sixth.
+In Lower Sixth, A Level subjects which are modular consist of an AS (Advanced Subsidiary) Level with external exams at the end of Lower Sixth.
 AS grades are then awarded.
-For courses beginning in September 2019, all CCEA A Levels will be modular and the AS score will count towards 40% of the final A Level grade.
+For courses beginning in September 2023, all CCEA A Levels will be modular, and the AS score will count towards 40% of the final A Level grade.
 However, subjects which are following an English examination board specification are linear.
 For these subjects the AS is a separate qualification and as such will not count towards the final A Level grade at the end of Upper Sixth.
 It is our policy that students who are taking linear courses will not be entered for AS examinations in these subjects.

-The following modular A Levels will be offered for courses starting in September 2019
+The following modular A Levels will be offered for courses starting in September 2023

-Art and Design, Biology, Level 3 BTEC in Sport, Business Studies, Chemistry, Economics, English Literature, Environmental Technology, French, Geography, German, Government and Politics, Health and Social Care, History, Life and Health Sciences, Mathematics, Moving Image Arts, Music, Nutrition and Food Science, Physics, Religious Studies, Spanish, Technology and Design, ICT.
+Art and Design, Biology, Business Studies, Chemistry, Digital Technology, Economics, English Literature, Environmental Technology, French, Geography, German, Government and Politics, Health and Social Care, History, Mathematics, Moving Image Arts, Music, Nutrition and Food Science, Physics, Religious Studies, Spanish, Technology and Design.

-The following linear A Levels will be offered for courses starting in September 2019
+The following linear A Levels will be offered for courses starting in September 2023

-Classical Civilisation, Computer Science, Drama and Theatre Studies, Geology, Latin, Media Studies, Psychology and Russian.
+Classical Civilisation, Computer Science, Drama and Theatre Studies, Latin, Psychology and Russian.